saath-03/DataScienceInternship/README.md

 # DataScienceInternship
-Please find the jupyter notebook of the model, video introducing jupyter workbook, Problem solving
+Please find the jupyter notebook of the model and Problem solving